 Korea does not publish a list of banned breeds.

 Pet birds must be quarantined for a period of 5 days unless they were held in quarantine in the country from which they came for a period of at least five days.
 In this case, the quarantine will be 1 day.

-Other Animals: Birds, invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter Korea.
+Invertebrates, tropical fish, reptiles, amphibia, mammals such as rodents and rabbits are not subject to requirements of rabies vaccination, but may have to meet other requirements and should have a health certificate to enter Korea.
 Pet owners are strongly advised to seek further information from the relevant authority of their country and/or that of the country of destination.

 If your pet is not a dog, cat or ferret, and especially if it is a turtle or parrot, you should verify that it is not protected under the Convention on International Trade in Endangered Species of Wild Fauna and Flora (CITES).
 You will need to apply for additional permits if this is the case.
 Over 180 countries participate and enforce CITES regulations.